 The local towns are Cullompton, Honiton and Wellington, all quite different from one another, with smaller independent shops to browse and some good places to stop by for a bite to eat.
-A little further is the Somerset county town of Taunton where you can visit the Somerset County Museum, play on the high ropes at Vivary Adventure Centre or go tenpin bowling.
+A little further is the Somerset county town of Taunton where you can visit The Museum of Somerset, play on the high ropes at Vivary Golf Course & Adventure Centre or go tenpin bowling.
 Exeter isn’t far; go and see the glorious cathedral, discover the medieval Underground Passages, or hire kayaks down on the Quayside for a paddle on the River Exe.

 In under an hour you can be on the beaches of the Jurassic Coast; spend the day at Sidmouth or Lyme Regis where you can go to Dinosaurland Fossil Museum, play crazy golf in the town gardens or go out to sea on a mackerel fishing trip.
-For family days out there’s stacks of choice; just down the road is Diggerland Devon, also within easy travelling distance are Crealy Theme Park and Resort, Wildwood Escot and National Trust houses like Killerton and Knightshayes Court.
+For family days out there’s stacks of choice; within easy travelling distance are Crealy Theme Park and Resort, Wildwood Escot and National Trust houses like Killerton and Knightshayes.
 Go to Tiverton and enjoy a trip on the Grand Western Canal on one of the country’s few remaining horse drawn barges and round it off with a cream tea at the canal side tea gardens.
 There's heaps out there for all ages!
 Book today!